-But I still have a bunch of techniques for creating suspense–about 26 of them.
+But I still have suspense to do, including a bunch of techniques for creating it–about 26 of them.
 Come back tomorrow for Part 2!

 If you haven’t already, please subscribe to the newsletter.
 It’s a quarterly-ish newsletter to share news and free worksheets and whatnot.
 We’ll send you a 19-page Character Development Workbook just for joining.